RedHatSatellite/satellite-performance-tuning/docs/satellite-configuration-tuning.rst

 | --foreman-foreman-service-puma-workers=2      | --foreman-foreman-service-puma-workers=4      |
 +-----------------------------------------------+-----------------------------------------------+

 In the second case with more workers but the same total number of threads, we have seen about 11% of speedup in highly concurrent registrations scenario.
-Moreover, adding more workers did not consume more cpu and memory but will get more performance.
+Moreover, adding more workers did not consume more CPU and memory but will get more performance.

 Setting right number of workers for different number of CPUs